 The resource manual is comprised of various chapters which are listed below:

-Please Note: Although school emergency compliance and assurance requirements are still in effect, the detailed reporting required by USBE, of individual schools and school districts, was only required to be submitted in FY2013.
-Current reporting is included in the USBE "UCA Compliance" information in addition to emergency topics, and is reported at the administrative level to USBE.
+Although school emergency compliance and assurance requirements are still in effect, the detailed reporting required by the Utah State Board of Education (USBE), of individual schools and school districts, was only required to be submitted in Fiscal Year 2013.
+Current reporting is included in the USBE Utah Consolidated Application (UCA) Compliance information in addition to emergency topics, and is reported at the administrative level to USBE.
 A copy of this form can be reviewed by selecting the link below.
-The detailed emergency compliance reporting forms required in FY2013 can be used by LEAs to assist in meeting compliance, but, as noted above, are not required to be.
+The detailed emergency compliance reporting forms required in Fiscal Year 2013 can be used by Local Education Agencies (LEAs) to assist in meeting compliance, but, as noted above, are not required to be.

 Note: any school with both elementary (K-6) and secondary (8-12) students, must adhere to the elementary school requirements.